 So, what are the benefits of plyometrics training?
 In this part of the post, we’ll get into the real benefits of this intense workout routine.
 There are many ways to practice plyometrics training, but the end results generally lead to similar outcomes, obviously varying form person to person dependent on genetic make-up, over-all conditioning, and end outcome goals.

-1. Can Help You Get Back Into Shape After an Injury
+Can Help You Get Back Into Shape After an Injury:

-If under the proper guidance, the IJSPT (specific to sport physical therapists) discusses the role plyometrics training has on the continued efforts to get athletes back to optimal performance as quickly and efficiently as possible.
-They state that plyometrics has become not only an integral part of post injury rehab, but also helping to prevent injury in the first place.
+If under the proper guidance, the IJSPT (specific to sport physical therapists) discuss the role plyometrics training has on the continued efforts to get athletes back to optimal performance as quickly and efficiently as possible.
+They state that plyometrics has become not only an integral part of post injury rehab, but also helping to prevent injuries in the first place.